-= Taffer's Tilesets & Graphics =-For the ASCII purist.

 Four wall options are included, pictured above.
 Solid or hollow walls, with diagonal or the traditional straight versions of each.
 Diagonal walls allow for beautiful fractal fortress designs and have an organic look, while the straight options look make for more attractive "traditional" fortresses.
 The hollow walls make for nicer fortifications, while the solid wall option is a cleaner look.

-, to provide your game with some more atmosphere.
-If for some strange reason you're running an ancient DF version then pink, non-transparent versions can be found on my wiki page
+If for some strange reason you insist on using an ancient DF version then pink, non-transparent versions of the tilesets can be found on my wiki page

 .
 There is also an old addon for CLA here